 We got Emmie a desk for her room after much searching, only to find out that the desk we had settled on for Isaac’s room wasn’t going to be an option since it was a mini-desk (it was a Restoration Hardware desk, and it turns out that it is too short for a big boy) so we went back to hunting for a desk for him. (which I was not happy about since I LOVED the Restoration Hardware desk.)
 Anyway I found one on craigslist for $55 which was an amazing price difference, but I have to paint this one and change some things, which is sort of difficult, because right now time is not something I have a lot of.
-(We have a little over a month before we put our house on the market, and 3 months before we will be in Korea.
+Why?
+Because we have a little over a month before we put our house on the market and 3 months before we will be in Korea.
 All my time at the moment has been spent either getting the house ready to go on the market or researching the best way to sell it.
 Ideally, we would like it sold before we move to Korea, so that doesn’t give us long.
 A friend sent us the link to House Buyers of America (https://www.housebuyersofamerica.com/we-buy-houses-virginia) which is apparently the quickest way to sell your home, so I guess we always have that option.

 I have had killer allergies all week, I feel in a fog, and can’t remember half my words.
 I did manage to paint 2 dressers and the second gray sideboard this weekend, I had pictures of everything in process, but then discovered that none of them had recorded onto the camera!
 Ah well, I can show finished products anyway.